-Respiratory syncytial virus can cause a viral respiratory infection that affects the lungs and respiratory tract in adults and children.
+Respiratory syncytial virus (RSV) is a common respiratory virus.
+It can cause a viral respiratory infection that affects the lungs and respiratory tract in adults and children, resulting in cold-like symptoms.

-The infection can cause mild symptoms, similar to those of a common cold.
-However, severe cases can require hospitalization.
+The infection can cause mild symptoms similar to those of a common cold.
+However, severe cases may require hospitalization.

 Serious cases are more common in very young children, older adults, and people with compromised immune systems.
-In the United States, RSV is a common cause of bronchiolitis and pneumonia in babies under 1 year old.
+In the United States, RSV is a common cause of bronchiolitis and pneumonia in children under 1 year old.
+However, RSV seldom develops into pneumonia.

 Fast facts about RSV